Tax and Travel

 Car and fuel benefits

 The taxable petrol and diesel car benefit is based on the car's CO2 emissions.
-It is calculated using the car's UK list price and applying the 'appropriate percentage', as shown in the table on the right.
-The car fuel benefit is calculated by applying the same percentages to the fuel benefit charge multiplier, which for 2017/18 is £22,600.
+It is calculated using the car's UK list price and applying the 'appropriate percentage'.
+The diesel supplement increased to 4% from 6 April 2018.
+It is removed altogether for diesel cars which are certified to the Real Driving Emissions 2 (RDE2) standard.
+The car fuel benefit is calculated by applying the same percentages to the fuel benefit charge multiplier, which for 2019/20 is £24,100.

 VAT on fuel for private use in cars